w314/notes/javaNotes/qc/qc1/qc1_spring.md

 >Benefits and drawbacks of Spring’s opinionated tendencies?

 IoC is the act of taking control of some aspects of application away from the developer, and letting the Framework handle it instead.
-(The CONTROL of the application development is being INVERTED away from the programmer.)

-In Spring’s case this is done through dependency injection.
+- the process of creating, initializing and managing the objects was initially a task for the developer.
+- business logic is more important than the above tasks.
+So, this process is handled by spring IoC( Inversion of control ) through dependency injection

 ## Dependency Injection: